LukeShortCloud/rootpages/src/programming/go.rst

 -  ``nil`` = An empty/null variable.
 -  ``string`` = String.
 Alphanumeric UTF-8 values.
 Strings that are written out using double quotes (``"``) only.
 Single quotes are reserved for defining a rune (single character) data type.
 -  ``uint``, ``uint8``, ``uint16``, ``uint32``, ``uint64``, ``uintptr`` = Unsigned integer that only supports positive whole numbers.
+-  ``_`` = A null character.
+Anything assigned to this will be discarded.
+This is useful for loops because Go does not support creating variables that are not used.

 Go will, by default, guess what data type the variable should be based on the value that is assigned to it.